Massachusetts Paid Family and Medical Leave Program Begins Providing Benefits Jan. 1, 2021

 Massachusetts is one of six states to have enacted a paid family and medical leave law.
 Originally, the state’s PFML law was passed as part of the “Grand Bargain” legislation, which also included changes to state wage and hours.

-The benefits to employees of Massachusetts’ PFML program will not be available until 2021 with some available on Jan.
-1 and all by July 1.
+Some of the benefits to employees of Massachusetts’ PFML program will not be available until Jan.
+1, 2021, with the rest becoming available July 1, 2021.
 However, the program requires almost all businesses with employees from Massachusetts and certain independent contractors to meet requirements under the state’s program including making premium contributions based on wages.
-The deadline for employers to begin collecting contributions is now Oct.
-1, 2019.
 If an employer provides a paid leave benefit, the employer might be eligible to receive an exemption from collecting, remitting, and paying contributions for paid family leave, medical leave, or both under the PFML law.

 What employers are subject to Massachusetts PFML?